 A summary of the changes in long-term debt is presented on page 20.
-Detailed notes for these long-term debts are on page 19 and 20.
+Detailed notes for these long-term debts are also on page 20.

 VII.
-Known Facts, Decisions, or Conditions Having Significant Affect on Future Operations.
+Known Facts, Decisions, or Conditions Having Significant Effect on Future Operations.

-In the current year, the District had \$33,601,317 in revenues of which \$14,286,612 or 43% was from property taxes.
-Approximately 10% of the property tax revenue is derived from 186 wind turbines located within the District.
+In the current year, the District had \$34,787,330 in revenues of which \$14,609,997 or 42% was from property taxes.
+Approximately 12% of the property tax revenue is derived from 254 wind turbines located within the District.
 The taxable valuation of these turbines declines very quickly in the first 10 years due to depreciation.
 This decline in value has generally offset other increases in the property values keeping tax revenues flat in recent years.
-We expect this trend to continue until the wind turbines are fully depreciated in 2023.
-A new wind farm is currently under construction which includes 68 new wind turbines.
-Property taxes will be collected on these new wind turbines beginning in the 2019/2020 fiscal year which will give the district a boost in property taxes followed by the same depreciation that the District is experiencing with the existing wind turbines.
+We expect this trend to continue until the wind turbines are fully depreciated in 2028.
+One exception to this trend, however, is the construction of additional wind turbines.
+One new wind farm went on line during this past year and several other wind farms are either currently under construction or are expected to begin construction over the next two years.
+These new wind farms will bring the total number of wind turbines located in the district to approximately 600.
+This will boost the district's property tax revenues dramatically in the short term followed by steady decline in those revenues as the wind turbines depreciate.